proxmox/ceph/ceph/src/spdk/dpdk/doc/guides/nics/mlx5.rst

   DEV_TX_OFFLOAD_VXLAN_TNL_TSO, DEV_TX_OFFLOAD_GRE_TNL_TSO, DEV_TX_OFFLOAD_VLAN_INSERT``.
   When those offloads are requested the MPS send function will not be used.

-  It is currently only supported on the ConnectX-4 Lx, ConnectX-5 and Bluefield families of adapters.
-Enabled by default.
+  It is currently only supported on the ConnectX-4 Lx, ConnectX-5, ConnectX-6 and BlueField families of adapters.
+  On ConnectX-4 Lx the MPW is considered un-secure hence disabled by default.
+  Users which enable the MPW should be aware that application which provides incorrect mbuf descriptors in the Tx burst can lead to serious errors in the host including, on some cases, NIC to get stuck.
+  On ConnectX-5, ConnectX-6 and BlueField the MPW is secure and enabled by default.

 - ``txq_mpw_hdr_dseg_en`` parameter [int]